tyabbi/drs-project/docs/getting-started/starting.md

 *insert pic of cabinet here*

 ## Creating a Player Profile
+### Terms of Service

+### PIN Number
+Enter a 4-Digit pin number and enter it twice using the keypad.
+REMEMBER THIS PIN NUMBER since you will be using to login every time you play.

+### Dancer Name
+Enter the display name associated with your profile with the arrow keys to navigate and the start key to select.

 ## Selecting a Mode
 ### Number of Players
 First off, choose the number of players.